 Find out all about the candidates for the St Peter Port by-election.Continue reading

-If you are short of time, just read these two articles:
+If you are short of time, just read these three articles:

 If you want more detail, here’s a timeline of how the States property story developed, including Scrutiny’s questioning of Deputy Mahoney: